-I want to address this straight from the start – heavy Olympic lifting can be very dangerous.
+I want to address this straight from the start – heavy Olympic lifting can have risks, (although has lower injury rate than gardening!).
 It can be noisy, you need the right plates to safely drop them, you need space, you need a facility where you are allowed to do them and highly skilled coaches like here at Absolute to teach them.
 On top of that they take an incredible amount of strength, power, stability and mobility for the full body.
 And that right there is exactly why we should all be striving to be able to do them safely and proficiently, instructed of course by a highly skilled coach to ensure you progress safely and effectively only when you are truly ready.
 You don’t need to be aiming to compete to gain incredible benefits for your long term health, wellbeing and fitness by doing them.

 If you are able to do a full Olympic lift, Snatch or Clean & Jerk from the floor, in to a deep catch position, stabilise yourself and then drive out of a full depth squat with a barbell fully extended overhead, there is a very minimal chance that there is any strength, flexibility or mobility imbalances or postural issues.
 Now I am not saying go out and load a barbell up today with 150kg and try throw it over head then you are sorted.
 Olympic lifting and the amazing physical capacity that comes along with starts with a broomstick, with dedicated stretching, with technical and strength development in key patterns such as squatting, deadlifting and overhead pressing, all of which will develop a bullet proof body for long term injury prevention.